How Much Does It Cost to Move a Mobile Home?

 Another factor that influences your total mileage is the height of your home, since you may have to take a less direct (and longer) route to avoid low overpasses or bridges.

 Permit and inspection costs can add thousands of dollars to your mobile home move, and these expenses vary significantly depending on your route and destination.
-Your moving company should handle most of the permitting process, but it's important to understand these costs upfront so you can budget accordingly and verify that all necessary fees are included in your quote.
+A moving company should handle most of the permitting process, but make sure you budget for these costs accordingly and verify that all necessary fees are included in your quote.

 Transportation permits